dfds-data/dataplatform-dojo/airflow-basics/README.md

 ## 🧠 Exercises
 *There are relatively few hints next to the exercises.
 Use any resource you want to find a solution, there are many different ways to solve the exercises below.*

-1. Run Airflow in a Docker container and log-in
+1. Run Airflow in a Docker container and log in
 1. Enable the example DAGs and run one
 1. Create a new DAG that prints "Hello, World!" to the logs
 1. Create a new dynamic DAG.
 The dag should create all permutations of `[a, b, c]` tasks.